d12frosted/elpa-mirror/gnu/corfu-readme.txt

   requirements.
 However in order to quickly try out the Corfu completion package, it should be sufficient to activate `global-corfu-mode'.
 You can experiment with manual completion for example in an Elisp buffer or in an Eshell or Shell buffer.
-For auto completion, set `corfu-auto=t' before turning on `global-corfu-mode'.
+For auto completion, set `corfu-auto' to t before turning on `global-corfu-mode'.

   Here is an example configuration: